pupilfirst/wd301-scripts/making-api-requests/submit-form-data/README.md

 export default Form;
 ```

 Next, we will add event handlers with all input fields to get the updated value in `formData` state.
+The updated code will look this:

 ```tsx
 import React, { useState } from 'react';